 An Oklahoma Republican has asked the Pentagon to hand over dozens of documents related to the performance of two women who made history by recently become the first female graduates of the rigorous and elite Army Ranger School, citing his suspicion that the women "got special treatment and played by different rules."

 Capt.
 Kristen Griest, 26, a military police platoon leader, and 1st Lt.
-Shaye Haver, 25, an Apache attack helicopter pilot, successfully completed the grueling 62-day Ranger School last month to become became the first female U.S. Army Rangers.
+Shaye Haver, 25, an Apache attack helicopter pilot, successfully completed the grueling 62-day school last month to become became the first female graduates of the U.S. Army Rangers Course.

 Earlier this month, Rep. Steve Russell, a retired Army lieutenant colonel, sent a letter to the Pentagon's top Army leader, John McHugh, asking for documents on the two graduates to prove they rightfully deserved to graduate.